Updated: Aug 9

 2. Audit findings are used to set compliance obligations

-All too often audit findings produce a list of corrective actions that are used directly by compliance managers without first revising and obtaining approval for the affected compliance obligations.
-This poses several problems particularly when the audit findings inappropriately prescribe remedies.
-Another problem, often experienced, is that findings can be based on an auditor's interpretation of the standard or regulation, This leaves companies struggling to revise their approaches only to have them change again the following year when a different auditor conducts the audit.
+Another problem is that findings can be based on an auditor's interpretation of a standard or regulation, This leaves companies struggling to revise their approaches only to have them change again the following year when a different auditor conducts the audit.

 Companies should not immediately accept remedies or an auditor's particular interpretation.
-Instead, companies should make up their own minds as to the level of commitment and hold management accountable for the means by which they are met.
-Compliance responsibility is a managerial role and not that of an audit committee or auditor.
+Instead, companies should decide for themselves the level of commitment for each obligation and hold management accountable for the means by which they are met.
+Compliance accountability is a managerial role and not that of an audit committee or auditor.

 3. Audit findings are used as the only source for compliance improvement